graphlab-fr/cosma-core/sample/en/creating-a-record.md

 Click on New record to open the record creation form.

-Record title is mandatory.
+Entering a title is mandatory.
 Additionally, you can also assign a type to the record.
 Record types need to defined beforehand in Preferences.
 You can also add arbitrary keywords to the record, separated by commas.

 Clicking OK creates a new record in the records directory specified in Preferences.